verbb/social-feed/docs/providers/youtube.md

 Here, it routes the request through to our Verbb servers, which forwards on the request to the URL in the `return` parameter (which would be your local project).

 ## Available Content
-Twitter provides the following types of content as posts.
+YouTube provides the following types of content as posts.

 - Channel (Videos from any YouTube channel)
 - User (Videos from any YouTube user)